maxagamer/Programminginterview/Exam Questions/Exam Questions VL02.md

-## Exam Questions VL02

 ##### How can we exploit bit operations for operations with sets?

-If we use bit operations we basically cast the datatype (whatever it is) to just some bits that we can easily compare without even care about the datatype we're looking at.
+If we use bit operations we can cast the datatype (whatever it is) to just some bits that we can easily manipulate without caring about the datatype we're looking at.

 ---